cloudmesh-community/fa19-516-144/project/report.md

 Passwords for your RSA private key are recommended.
 It is much easier to **lose all security gurantees** if you private key is not encrypted.
-Unless you have a good reason keep a password on your private file.
+Unless you have a good reason, keep a password on your private file.
 If you understand this and still wish to generate a key without a password run

 ```bash